CCER-RMP/NCES/README.md

 # Notes

 The output file very closely resembles the output produced by the [NCES School Locator](https://nces.ed.gov/ccd/schoolsearch/) tool.
-As such, as it has the following fields:
+As such, it has the following fields:

 ```
 AcademicYear